WuChao-2024/tros_en_wuc_check_fork/docs/boxs/detection/fcos.md

 ```

-The log output shows that the topic for publishing the algorithm inference results is `hobot_dnn_detection`, and the topic for subscribing to images is `/hbmem_img`.
+The log output shows that the topic for publishing the inference results is `hobot_dnn_detection`, and the topic for subscribing to images is `/hbmem_img`.
 The frame rate of the subscribed images and algorithm inference output is approximately 30fps.

 To view the image and algorithm rendering effect on the PC browser, enter http://IP:8000 (where IP is the IP address of the Horizon RDK):

 ![](./image/box_basic/fcos_render_web.jpeg)

-### Feedback Using Local Images
+### Use local data offline

 The terminal output shows the following information: